Oscar predictions: Underestimating ‘Till’ in this year’s Best Picture race is a huge mistake

 Most relevant to the movie’s chances, though, are the reactions it’s evoking.
 Despite what many were expecting after seeing the trailer, praise hasn’t been limited to Deadwyler.
 Comparing “Till” to Chukwu’s previous film, “Clemency”, Manohla Dargis writes, “[Chukwu] handles the larger-scale period backdrop and sprawling cast with confidence, using her expanded tool kit prudently and without sacrificing the intimacy that helped distinguish ‘Clemency’.”
 The Chicago Tribune’s Michael Phillips similarly emphasizes the filmmaking, writing, “It’s more than movie enough to justify the theatrical experience.”
 Some have called it too old-fashioned, but the charge may not be a demerit in a year that has such an atypical crop of contenders.
 With three blockbuster sequels vying for recognition, not to mention everyone’s favorite multiverse indie, “old-fashioned” could be exactly what some voters are looking for.

-Given the movie’s different potential nomination packages and the acclaim it has received since its premiere at the New York Film Festival earlier this month, underestimating “Till” for a slot in Best Picture, even if it’s submitted for Original Screenplay instead of Adapted, is a mistake.
+Given the movie’s different potential nomination packages and the acclaim it has received since its premiere at the New York Film Festival earlier this month, underestimating “Till” for a slot in Best Picture is a mistake.

 PREDICTthe 2022 Oscar nominees through February 8Make your predictions at Gold Derby now.
 Download our free and easy app for Apple/iPhone devices or Android (Google Play) to compete against legions of other fans plus our experts and editors for best prediction accuracy scores.
 See our latest prediction champs.
 Can you top our esteemed leaderboards next?
 Always remember to keep your predictions updated because they impact our latest racetrack odds, which terrify Hollywood chiefs and stars.
 Don’t miss the fun.
 Speak up and share your huffy opinions in our famous forums where 5,000 showbiz leaders lurk every day to track latest awards buzz.
 Everybody wants to know: What do you think?
 Who do you predict and why?